jamezmca/learn-to-code/README.md

 **Projects do not need to be overly complex, just clean and well coded**

-1. Web portfolio -> You'll need somewhere to store you work -- *Recommended to use a JavaScript framework combined with TailwindCSS*
+1. Web portfolio -> You'll need somewhere to store you work *Recommended to use a JavaScript framework combined with TailwindCSS*

-2. Frontend Framework (e.g. React.js or Next.js) that consumes an API
+2. Frontend Framework (e.g. React.js or Next.js) that consumes an API (weather app, pokemon pokedex etc.)

 3. An API project that uses the REST methodologies with Node.js, Express.js and PostgreSQL.
-Bonus points if you can contain it within a Docker Container.
+Bonus points if you can contain it within a Docker Container and combine it with the ChatGPT API.

 4. A Full Stack project using a frontend framework (React.js or SvelteKit), Firebase auth, Firebase Firestore database & TailwindCSS.
 This could be a calender app, a todo app, or even a recipe app.